pelican-themes/atom/README.md

 # In case you have a ASCII are image you want to use.
 To generate one
 # see https://franky.codes/ascii-picture.html.
 As alternative it is
-# possible to provide a regular image
+# possible to provide a regular image.
+Make sure the dimensions of the
+# ASCII picture are 220x220.
 with open('content/extra/me.txt', 'r') as f:
     ASCII_PICTURE = f.read()

+# In case you want a regular picture
 PICTURE = 'images/me.jpg'

+# Show cover pictures in the blog index.
+This requires the use of the
+# `cover`` metadata in the post.
+SHOW_COVERS = True

+# Convert the cover images to grayscale.
+Options are:
+# - 'grayscale'
+# - 'grayscale-50'
+# - 'grayscale-75'
+# - 'opacity'
+COVER_FILTER = 'opacity'

 MENU_ITEMS = (